Literally every right we have comes with limits.

 Voting is the essential element of democracy.
 We all vote, and whoever gets the most votes wins the election.
 Right?

 Well, let me be more specific.
 Whoever gets the most votes of every vote cast wins the election.
-You don’t need a majority of people to like you.
+You don’t need a majority of people to like you in a democracy.
 You just need a majority of people who voice their opinion on you to like you.

-Okay, let me be even more specific, because not everyone gets to vote.
+Okay, let me be even more specific because not everyone gets to vote, at least not in our sort of democracy.
 Whoever gets the most votes (1) of every vote cast (2) by non-felons (3) over the age of 18 (4) who can prove residency within the precinct wins the election.
 Continue reading

 People don’t come right out and say, “I voted for Donald Trump because he’s a racist, a xenophobic ass, and a misogynist.”
 But people likewise aren’t supporting Donald Trump because of the nonsense reasons they give.

 Instead, they tell us that they appreciate how he tells it like it is (just like drunk Uncle Billy at Thanksgiving dinner, who is a limitless font of familial harmony).